 “So, no doubt you know about Christian’s lifestyle… his unorthodox relationships…” I begin.

 “If you want to call them relationships, yes, I’m aware of them.”

 “Well, yes… they are relationships, just not in the sense that you and I would consider them a relationship.
-Well, anyway, I am familiar with the lifestyle as well.
-I studied it in college as part of my curriculum and I’ve always been curious, especially after this one scene I saw in a club…” Gail could see that I was having a hard time expressing myself, especially after the Sangrias.
+Well, anyway, I’m familiar with the lifestyle as well.
+I studied it in college as part of my curriculum and I’ve always been curious, especially after this one scene I saw in a club…” Gail can see that I’m having a hard time expressing myself, especially after the Sangrias.

 “I get it, Ana,” she says gently.
 “So, you and Mr. Grey, you… partake in the lifestyle?” she adds, helping me along.

 “Kind of… well, yes… but none of that caning and whipping shit!”
-I spit before I thought about it.
+I spit before I think about it.
 Gail laughs at me.

 “Well, thank God for that,” she says with a chuckle.
-I smiled under my mask.
+I smile under my mask.